BenRKarl/WDI_work/w10/d01/Readme.md

 # Morning Exercise
 ## Rails Email Bot

-* Create a Rails Application ( 3 or 4 ) that allows a user to input a url and see a list of email addresses found on the site associated with that url.
+* Create a Rails Application that allows a user to input a url and see a list of email addresses found on the site associated with that url.
 * Sites and the emails discovered on them should be appropriately associated and saved in a postgres database.

 ***SPEC LEFT INTENTIONALLY VAGUE.***